jeremyclark13/Techozoic-Fluid/readme.txt

 Tested up to: 3.1
 Stable tag: trunk

-Simple, fluid width, widget-ready sidebars and footer, 2 or 3 column theme.
+Advanced, fluid width, widget-ready sidebars and footer, 1, 2, or 3 column theme.

 == Description ==
-Over 70 theme options to adjust column settings, color scheme, font, ad placement, and custom headers.
-SEO optimized titles and meta information.
+Advanced, fluid width 2 or 3 column theme with widgetized sidebar, footer, and header areas.
+Theme option pages to adjust everything from layout settings, color scheme, typography, ad placement, and custom headers.
+SEO optimized titles and meta description and keyword fields.
+Builtin social bookmarking, choose from 10 different popular social network and bookmarking sites to include.
+Visit the <a href="themes.php?page=options-framework">theme options</a> page to setup Techozoic.

 == Installation ==

 Installation can be done automatically through the Install Themes feature or manually by following instructions below.

-1. Upload `techozoic-fluid.zip` to the `/wp-content/themes/` directory
+1. Upload contents of `techozoic-fluid.zip` to the `/wp-content/themes/` directory
 1. Choose the theme from the 'Appearance menu in WordPress
 1. Visit the Techozoic Settings pages to configure all the theme options.